Data standards & regulatory compliance

 4. Personal data processed must be accurate and, where necessary, kept up to date, and every reasonable step must be taken to ensure that personal data that is inaccurate, having regard to the purpose for which it is processed, is erased or rectified without delay.

-The data contained within FARSITE is refreshed monthly and extracted from the source data retained by the GP, therefore, the data is accurate and any changes or updates to the data made are reflected in the system.
+The data contained within FARSITE is refreshed regularly and extracted from the source data retained by the GP, therefore, the data is accurate and any changes or updates to the data made are reflected in the system.

 5. Personal data processed must be kept for no longer than is necessary for the purpose for which it is processed.
 Appropriate time limits must be established for the periodic review of the need for the continued storage of personal data.

-The monthly data refresh allows the GPs to control whose data appears in the extract, if people wish to withdraw from research their data will not be processed.
+The data refresh allows the GPs to control whose data appears in the extract, if people wish to withdraw from research their data will not be processed.
 GP surgeries can opt out of sharing their data with the FARSITE system at any point in time.
 Out of date information is removed from the system, it is not retained.

 6. Personal data processed must be so processed in a manner that ensures appropriate security of the personal data, using appropriate technical or organisational measures (and, in this principle, “appropriate security” includes protection against unauthorised or unlawful processing and against accidental loss, destruction or damage).